HGO4604 – The futures of work

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 This course is a part of the Master's program in Human Geography.
 Students with admission to other relevant master’s degree programmes can apply for admission as guest students.

 It is recommended that you have completed the following courses before you take this course:

 SGO2200 – Economic globalisation and regional development and/or SGO2400 – Politisk geografi.
 However, sitting examinations in these courses is not a prerequisite for taking this course.

 Combines well with HGO4605 – Transformations in the global economy: value chains and production network

 - 10 credits overlap with SGO4502 - Development Theory Course 2 (discontinued)

 - 10 credits overlap with SOSGEO4604 - Work and workers.
 Global perspectives

 - 10 credits overlap with SGO4604 - Work and workers of the global Work-Place

-Teaching is based on an introductory lecture, concept seminars and thematic seminars.
-In the seminars, students are expected to prepare by watching video lectures and reading texts from selected resource banks.
-The teaching is a combination of teacher presentations and student discussions and exercises.
-Seminar exercises are to be uploaded onto Fronter in advance of each seminar.
+Teaching is based on an introductory lecture, followed by a series of concept seminars and thematic seminars.
+Students are expected to prepare for specific exercises by reading texts and other sources available online or through Canvas.
+The teaching is a combination of teacher presentations and student discussions and group exercises.
+Seminar exercises are to be uploaded onto Canvas in advance of each seminar.